Kevin-Tan25/CPSC210-Restaurant-Review/README.md

 ### Phase 4: Task 3

-There are multiple things that I would refactor for my program:
+There is quite low coupling in my program.
+The main aspects of my program are the User, Restaurant, and Review classes.
+Users can have multiple reviews, restaurants can have multiple reviews, and each review has one restaurant assigned.
+The review-restaurant relationship is necessary to identify which review corresponds to which restaurant.

+However, one thing that I would change are my UI classes.
+In phase 0 and 1, I spent the majority of time in my UI class, creating the console version of my app.
+There ended up being a lot of extra functionalities and logic statements that I had to come up within the class.
+Instead, I could have implemented these functionalities in the model classes.
+An example was the "search for restaurant" functionality, which displays all reviews pertaining to a restaurant.
+I ended up creating this method in the UI class instead of the Restaurant class.
+This made it time-consuming for me to create the GUI class.
+I ended up having to copy-paste lots of the code from one class to another, instead of calling other classes.
+If I had helper classes in the UI package, or increased the cohesion for my model classes, phase 3 would have been much easier for me.
+Apart from cohesion and coupling problems, there are still some other aspects that I would have focused on if I had more time:

-- The whole point of the RatedRestaurantsName class is a tandem list that keeps track of the NAMES of the restaurants in the RatedRestaurants class.
-One thing that I could've done was to use a dictionary/ map data structure instead.
+- The RatedRestaurantsName class is a tandem list that keeps track of the NAMES of the restaurants in the RatedRestaurants class.
+One thing that I could've done was to use a dictionary/ map data structure instead, which removes code redundancy as it removes the need of an extra class entirely.
+This, also allows me to remove the JsonReaderAllRestaurantsName class

 - Another thing that I could have done to improve the readability of code is to refactor the GraphicalInterface class.
 Right now, all my event listeners are in one main class.
-I could have taken the snippets out to stylize and give functionality to each component.
+I could have taken the snippets of event listeners out (class declarations) and defined the classes/ event listeners in a different file.

-- Also, my AddReviewListener class had another class inside that that handles the event of a button click.
-In other words, I had to other class declarations inside the GraphicalInterface class.
-I could refactor the two subclasses out to improve the readability of the code.